HappyBookChe/enchanted-lvl-Plus/README.md

 use /function to Summon two shulker box you can open and take out your enchanted book.

+and use /function lvl( )-t to summon item of shulker box(we haven't name of it)

 now,the edition is 1.26.3 you can see all enchanted book

 I think it's "Useful" .